syncfusion-content/flutter-docs/Flutter/range-slider/thumb-and-overlay.md

 ---
 layout: post
 title: Thumb features in Syncfusion Flutter Range Slider | Syncfusion
-description: This section explains about how to customize the thumb and thumb overlay in range slider
+description: This section explains about how to customize the thumb and thumb overlay in range slider.
 platform: Flutter
 control: SfRangeSlider
 documentation: ug